 “Consumer spending remains robust, underpinned by continued solid employment and income growth,” the bank said in a press release.
 “There has also been more widespread strength in business investment and in exports.”

 The central bank’s dovish tone on the economy had analysts predicting a second rate hike before the end of the year, but most expected Bank of Canada governor Stephen Poloz to wait until October.
-In a survey by Bloomberg News, only five out of 26 economists expected the central bank to hike its key interest rate this week.
+In a survey by Bloomberg News, only five out of 26 economists expected a Bank of Canada interest rate hike this week.

 Inflation remains below the bank’s 2% target, though there was a “slight increase” in core measures of inflation as price shocks dissipate the economy absorbed excess slack.
 As wage and price pressures remain subdued, the bank says there is still “some excess capacity in Canada’s labour market.”
 Despite acknowledging the global economy has become more “synchronous,” the bank echoed previous sentiments of uncertainties around international trade and fiscal policies.